Winter 2024 dates coming soon!

 Explore the beach with ESC naturalists at night during a low tide in Seahurst Park.
-We’ll give stewardship tips to protect you and the marine life and provide wildlife guides sheets to help identify them.
-Common finds include crabs, sea stars, anemones, cucumbers, chitons, whelks, barnacles, and muscles, among other delights.
+We’ll give stewardship tips to protect you and the marine life and provide wildlife guide sheets to help identify them.
+Common finds include crabs, sea stars, anemones, cucumbers, chitons, whelks, barnacles, and mussels, among other delights.
+Afterward, we’ll have warm drinks available outside our office and we’ll open our restrooms.
+We will wear masks when we are unable to properly social distance.

 The event is free, but has limited spots to ensure both people and sea life are safe.
 Please register all attendees and meet us near the restrooms at Seahurst Park for this fun night.
 Bring a flashlight, waterproof footwear and warm clothes, as well as a mask for when social distancing is difficult.